joevanhorn/SQL-Import---SCIM-Connector-/readme.md

 4. Use SQL Server accounts with read-only access
 5. Enable SQL Server encryption
 6. Regularly rotate credentials
+7. Store credentials in a secure vault and access programmatically

 ### Performance Tuning